tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ### ADI-Py installation errors

-The following is the error that pops up if the ADI-Py libraries are not installed, not installed correctly, or have been installed and aren't found:
+The following is the error that pops up if the ADI-Py libraries are not installed, were not installed correctly, or have been installed but not found:

 ```txt
 WARNING:tsdat.transform.adi:Warning: ADI libraries are not installed.
 Some time series transformation functions may not work.